Understanding Homeowners Insurance as a Comprehensive Package

 Home Age and Condition

-New homes with modern construction materials, updated building codes compliance, and newer systems often receive lower premiums.
+Older homes typically cost more to insure because aging electrical systems, plumbing, and roofs present greater risk.
+New homes with modern materials and updated building codes often receive lower premiums.
 Some insurers offer new home discounts for properties less than 10 years old.

 Claims History